rancher/docs/content/k3s/latest/en/running/_index.md

 [k3d](https://github.com/rancher/k3d) is a utility designed to easily run k3s in Docker.
 It can be installed via the [brew](https://brew.sh/) utility for MacOS.

 `rancher/k3s` images are also available to run k3s server and agent from Docker.
 A `docker-compose.yml` is in the root of the k3s repo that serves as an example of how to run k3s from Docker.
-To run from `docker-compose` from this repo run
+To run from `docker-compose` from this repo run:

     docker-compose up --scale node=3
     # kubeconfig is written to current dir